scaleoutsean/eseries-perf-analyzer/epa/utils/README.txt

 influx -host "${INFLUX_HOST:-influxdb}" -port "${INFLUX_PORT:-8086}" -execute 'SHOW DATABASES'

 # create database (this helps avoid running dbmanager container) - change the DB name in command and no dashes in DB names!
+# NOTE: this is already done for "eseries", but in case you want additional databases...
 influx -host "${INFLUX_HOST:-influxdb}" -port "${INFLUX_PORT:-8086}" -execute 'CREATE DATABASE eseries'

 # drop / DELETE database